hmaowo/JS101/JS 109/Topics.md

   - use `Array.includes()` to see if a value exists in an array.
 Returns Boolean true/ false.

+  - `Array.concat`: merge two or more arrays.
+Returns a new array.
+Doesn't change existing arrays.

   - `Array.some()`: returns a Boolean value of whether at least one element in an array passes the testing callback function.
 Returns true as soon as it finds an element that satisfies the testing function.

   - `Array.every()`: returns a Boolean value of whether all elements in an array satisfies the testing callback function.